-Real Christmas trees need a little TLC if they are going to get through the holiday season in a fresh, fragrant and safe condition.
+Real Christmas trees need TLC to get through the holiday season in a fresh, fragrant and safe condition.

 And when January rolls around, they need to be disposed of properly.